 Red Velvet cake is actually a chocolate layer with red food coloring added and then frosted with cream cheese icing.
 I started wondering about the origins of Red Velvet, a cake well-known throughout the South, so I did a little internet searching.
 Turns out not much is known about its origins, but there is general agreement on its popularity!

-I love this quote from Angie Mosier, a food writer from Atlanta, who said, “It’s the Dolly Parton of cakes: a little bit tacky but you love her!”
+I love this quote from Angie Mosier, a food writer from Atlanta, who said, “It’s the Dolly Parton of cakes: a little bit tacky, but you love her!”
 Perfect description of the luscious Red Velvet Cake.

-• It’s moist, tender, buttery, and sweet.
+• It’s moist, tender, buttery, and sweet with a delicate chocolate flavor.

 WHAT PEOPLE ARE SAYING …